starlinq/atom-hydrogen/README.md

 - Full support of Jupyter API without any hassle (file with regular .py extension, markdown and code cells are separated with simple '# %%' marks, at the same time it shows a generated output for true interactive programming)
 - Supports both python and conda environments
-- Requires less resources (so probably consumes less computer memory)
+- Requires less resources (so accordingly consumes less computer memory)

 ## Using Anaconda/Miniconda environments